 Rape and Domestic Violence: The law criminalizes rape but does not specifically recognize rape of men.
-Spousal rape is not illegal.
+There is no standalone law against spousal rape.
 Sexual assault and other gender-based crimes were rarely reported, mostly due to social taboo.
 The penalty for rape is life imprisonment, regardless of the age or gender of the survivor.
 If the perpetrator is a nonspousal relative, teacher, guardian, or caregiver of the survivor, the penalty is death.
-The government enforced the law against rape.
+The government enforced the law against rape; however, a survivor of rape can face criminal prosecution for extramarital sexual conduct if authorities decide the survivor may have consented at any point during the crime.
+Survivors may be forced to produce witnesses to prove they were raped in cases where the survivor knows their rapist.

-No specific law criminalizes domestic violence, whether against spouses or against any member of a household, including children and domestic workers.
+No specific law criminalizes domestic violence, whether against spouses or other members of a household, including domestic workers.
 According to the NHRC, authorities may prosecute spousal violence as "general" violence under the criminal law.

 Extramarital sex is punishable by up to seven years in prison, flogging (for unmarried persons), or the death penalty (for married persons).
-A woman who gives birth out of wedlock receives a 12-month jail sentence, on average, and may also be subject to corporal punishment (lashings) or, in the case of foreign residents, deportation.
+A woman who gives birth out of wedlock receives a 12-month jail sentence, on average, and may also be subject to corporal punishment (floggings) or, in the case of foreign residents, deportation.
 Press reports indicated jail sentences and flogging were rare in such cases, however.

 Sexual Harassment: Sexual harassment is illegal and carries penalties of imprisonment or fines.
-In some cases sponsors sexually harassed and mistreated foreign domestic workers.
-The government prosecuted nearly 100 trafficking-related cases, of which 13 involved instances of violence against domestic workers; in three of those cases it issued verdicts under the penal code.
+In some cases, sponsors sexually harassed and mistreated foreign domestic workers.

 Reproductive Rights: There were no reports of coerced abortion or involuntary sterilization on the part of government authorities.

 There were no reports of government interference in the rights of married couples to decide the number, spacing, and timing of their children.
-It is illegal to have children out of wedlock, and unmarried female foreign residents may risk jail time and deportation if they do.
-Due to the legal prohibitions and social stigma surrounding sex outside of marriage, obtaining documentation for children born out of wedlock was typically not possible.

-Women were routinely asked for marriage certificates when seeking prenatal care.
+Women were routinely required to present a marriage certificate when seeking prenatal care.
 Unmarried individuals who reported pregnancies risked prosecution for extramarital sexual relations.
-Emergency contraception, in the form of pills, IUDs, condoms, and contraceptive injections, was available in public and private health centers.
-Birth control pills and condoms were available at pharmacies without a prescription.
-The government provided access to sexual and reproductive health services for survivors of sexual violence.
-In rape cases with pregnancy, authorities provided all the required services to the victims.
+Although hospitals generally assisted in the birth of children of unwed mothers regardless, there were cases of hospitals reporting unwed mothers to authorities.
+Emergency contraception was not available as part of clinical management of rape.

 Discrimination: The constitution asserts equality between citizens in rights and responsibilities, but social and legal discrimination against women persisted.
-Sharia, as implemented in the country, discriminates against women in judicial proceedings, freedom of movement, marriage, child custody, and inheritance.
+Sharia as implemented in the country discriminates against women in judicial proceedings, freedom of movement, marriage, child custody, and inheritance.

 In line with local social norms, male relatives generally represented female relatives in court, although women have the legal right to attend court proceedings and represent themselves.
-Judges have discretion to consider a woman's testimony one-half that of a man's.
+Judges have discretion to consider a woman's testimony as equal to one-half of a man's testimony.